TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _cache-tags:
     -   *Cache Tags*

-        With cache tags one or more cache entries can be grouped together.
-That way all cache entries related to a cache tag can be invalidated with just one call.
+        With cache tags one or more cache entries can be grouped together such that all cache entries related to a cache tag can be invalidated with just one call.

     ..  _certification--t-cc--t-cd--t-ci--t-ce: